-Introduced in iOS 9.3, the Night Shift feature in iOS allows you to filter out blue light and adjust the warmth of the colors in your display.
-To turn it on go to:
+The Night Shift feature in iOS allows you to filter out blue light and adjust the warmth of the colors in your display.
+It automatically adjusts the colors of your display when it’s sunset in your location, using your phone’s geolocation and clock to determine this.
+When it’s morning, it returns your display to its regular settings.

-- Settings > Display & Brightness > Night Shift
+Step 3: Alternatively, go to Settings > Display & Brightness > Night Shift.

-- Settings > Display > Blue light filter
+Step 4: Alternatively, look in Settings > Display > Blue Light Filter.

 Different manufacturers have coined different names for their blue light filters, but the majority have one.
 You’ll generally find a quick setting option in your notification shade and scheduling options in Settings > Display.

 LG calls it Comfort View, HTC and OnePlus call it Night Mode, Huawei calls it Eye Care, Motorola calls it Night Display, and Xiaomi calls it Reading mode.

 If you’re unlucky enough to have a smartphone without a blue light filter, or you dislike the option you do have, then you can always try a third-party app instead.

 Our favorite blue light filter app on Android is Twilight.
 It lets you set up a number of different profiles to schedule on and off times, and it can detect your location to turn the blue light filter on and off automatically at sunset and sunrise.